Long-billed Thrasher © Dorian Anderson / Macaulay Library

 Why should I enable Location Services and allow Merlin Bird ID to access my current location?

-Assuming that you saw the bird at your current location, granting access to your current location is the fastest way for Merlin to find out which birds are near you.
+Assuming that you saw the bird at your current location, granting access to your current location is the best way for Merlin to find out which birds are near you.
+Location is also essential for Sound ID to give you accurate results.
+If Merlin does not know your location, results will be inaccurate and Merlin may suggest bird species that are not found in your area.

 Does Merlin Bird ID work in my location?